Derived categories of (one-sided) exact categories and their localizations: Derived categories of deflation-exact categories

-\begin{remark}\makeatletter \hyper@anchor{\@currentHref} \makeatother \begin{enumerate} \item If $\EE$ is abelian, then $X^{\bullet}$ is acyclic in degree $n$ if and only if the cohomology group $\Homology^n(X^{\bullet})$ is zero. \item If $\EE$ is right exact, an acyclic complex $X^{\bullet}$ with three consecutive non-zero terms and all other terms being zero gives a conflation in $\EE$.
-Note, however, that a conflation is not necessarily an acyclic complex.
+\begin{remark}\makeatletter \hyper@anchor{\@currentHref} \makeatother \begin{enumerate} \item If $\EE$ is abelian, then $X^{\bullet}$ is acyclic in degree $n$ if and only if the cohomology group $\Homology^n(X^{\bullet})$ is zero. \item If $\EE$ is deflation-exact, an acyclic complex $X^{\bullet}$ with three consecutive non-zero terms and all other terms being zero gives a conflation in $\EE$.
+However, a conflation need not necessarily be an acyclic complex.
 Indeed, the complex $\cdots \to 0 \to X\to Y\to Z\to 0\to \cdots$ is acyclic if and only if $X\to Y \to Z$ is a conflation and $Z\to 0$ is a deflation.
 If $\EE$ satisfies axiom \ref{R0*}, any conflation yields a three-term acyclic complex. \item While standard contractible complexes are null-homotopic, they are acyclic if and only if the category $\EE$ satisfies axiom \ref{R0*}. \end{enumerate} \end{remark}

-The next lemma (see \cite[proposition~7.2]{BazzoniCrivei13}) will be used in the definition of the derived category of $\EE$.
+The next proposition (see \cite[proposition~7.2]{BazzoniCrivei13}) will be used in the definition of the derived category of $\EE$.

-\begin{lemma} Let $\EE$ be a right exact category.
+\begin{proposition} Let $\EE$ be a deflation-exact category.
 The mapping cone of a chain map $f^{\bullet}\colon X^{\bullet}\rightarrow Y^{\bullet}$ between acyclic complexes is acyclic.
-In particular, the category $\Ac_{\K}(\EE)$ is a triangulated subcategory (not necessarily closed under isomorphisms) of $\K(\EE)$.
-Similar statements hold for the bounded versions. \end{lemma}
+In particular, the category $\Ac_{\K}(\EE)$ is a triangulated subcategory of $\K(\EE)$.
+Similar statements hold for the bounded versions. \end{proposition}

-\begin{definition} Let $\EE$ be a right exact category. \begin{enumerate} \item The (unbounded) derived category $\D(\EE)$ is defined as the Verdier localization $\K(\EE)/\Ac_{\K}(\EE)$. \item The bounded derived category $\Db(\EE)$ is defined as the full triangulated subcategory of $\D(\EE)$ spanned by bounded complexes up to quasi-isomorphism.
-The left and right bounded derived categories $\D^+(\EE)$ and $\D^-(\EE)$ are defined similarly. \end{enumerate} \end{definition}

 \begin{definition} A chain map $f^{\bullet}\colon A^{\bullet}\rightarrow B^{\bullet}$ is a called a \emph{quasi-isomorphism} if its mapping cone is homotopy equivalent to an acyclic complex.

 The chain map $f^{\bullet}\colon A^{\bullet}\rightarrow B^{\bullet}$ is called a \emph{weak quasi-isomorphism} if its mapping cone is a direct summand of an acyclic complex up to homotopy equivalence. \end{definition}